 In order to ensure that district students will have the best second language programming possible, the district has updated the curricula for the seven bilingual and eight international language programs offered, and is providing inservicing to teachers in these new curricula.
-Implementation manuals in support of the district bilingual programs will be completed in the next school year.
-A plan for enhancing and growing the offering of French in the district will be implemented.
+Two implementation manuals in support of the district bilingual programs have been developed and the remainder will be completed in the next school year.
+A plan for enhancing and growing the offering of French in the district continues to be implemented.

-Graduate Profile - Transitions to Work and Higher Education
+Career-Focused Education- Transitions to Work and Higher Education